robinbryce/draft-bryce-cose-merkle-mountain-range-proofs/draft-bryce-cose-merkle-mountain-range-proofs.md

 ### Get

-Reads the value from the MMR at the supplied index.
+Reads the value from the tree at the supplied index.

-Used by any algorithm which needs access to node values.

 The read MUST be consistent with any other calls to Append or Get within the same algorithm invocation.